Taking into consideration the COVID-19 pandemic, many businesses and employees have now adapted to new ways of working remotely.

 Last but not least, prepare some questions to ask your interviewer.
 It’s important to show you are interested in the job and you want to find more – it can be questions about your role, the team you will be working with, or anything with will inform your decision if this is the right job for you.
 Three or four key questions is usually a good number to aim for.

 A huge benefit to video interviews is that you save time travelling.
 Take advantage of sitting in your own home and let go of any stress factors.
 Conducting the video interview from a comfortable space should help you with this.
 Make the most of your interview and make sure you are doing your best to convince the person at the other end of the screen that you are the right person for the job!
-Good luck!Posted 11 months ago
+Good luck!Posted over 3 years ago